MicrosoftDocs/customer-insights/ci-docs/audience-insights/azure-machine-learning-experiments.md

 ## Work with Azure Machine Learning Studio

 You can now create a new experiment, or import an existing experiment template from the sample gallery.
-Customer Insights includes sample experiments for three standard scenarios:
+There are sample experiments for three standard scenarios:

 - [Churn prediction](#churn-analysis)